We think this TV show stands out for:

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this sci-fi series revolves around time travel and the idea that a visitor from the future can return to alter history.
+Parents need to know that Quantum Leap is a sci-fi series that revolves around time travel and the idea that a visitor from the future can return to alter history.
 Each episode is set in a different time and place and features a new ensemble cast (aside from the two stars), which might make it difficult for younger kids to follow.
 The ever-changing storylines often tackle mature topics, including extramarital relationships, unplanned pregnancy, and murder, just to name a few.
 Despite a bit of iffy content, this show is a thoughtful, engrossing adventure that older tweens and young tweens will love.

 What's the story?